benedikt-schesch/AST-Merging-Evaluation/README.md

     * latex_output.py -> Output latex code for the resulting plots and table.

+    * merge_analyzer.py -> Analyzes a merge to determine if it should be tested.

-    * merge_tools_comparator.py -> Compares merges that produce different output.
+    * merges_sampler.py -> Samples merges to be tested.

     * get_repos.py -> Downloads the repos list.